datta-TG/Prestashop-IBMCloud/README.md

-# Install postgreSQL in IBM Cloud
+# Install Prestashop in IBM Cloud

 PrestaShop is a free and open source content management system, designed to build e-commerce online stores from scratch.
 This documentation will guide you on how to install Prestashop on the IBM Cloud using the Kubernetes Service.
 Simple and effective.